-- 87. Paragraphs 1 through 86 are restated as if fully set forth herein. - 88.
-On information and belief, Clorox and Clorox Sales will, unless restrained, continue to discriminate in the offer of special size packages of products of comparable grade and quality to some but not all of its retail customers without offering to make such packaging available to all of its retail customers on proportionally equal terms. - 89.
-As a direct and proximate result of the unlawful conduct of Clorox and Clorox Sales, Woodman's is threatened with injury in its business and property in that they will be forced to discontinue the sale of large product packs their customers have come to expect to find in their stores, and will have no option but to offer, instead, smaller packs of those same products, at significantly higher unit prices than their customers are accustomed to paying.
+- 125. Paragraphs 1 through 124 are restated as if fully set forth herein. - 126.
+On information and belief, Clorox will, unless restrained, continue to discriminate in the offer of special size packages of products of comparable grade and quality to some, but not all, of its retail customers without offering to make such packaging available to all of its retail customers on proportionally equal terms, in violation of 15 U.S.C.A. §§ 13(d) and 13(e). - 127.
+On information and belief, Clorox will, unless restrained, continue to engage in the actions described more particularly in Document 24, and at paragraphs 17, 19 and 38 of this Amended Complaint, in furtherance of the conspiracy with as-yet unnamed club stores to exclude Woodman's and other retailers from competition in the sale of large packs of Clorox products, continue to discriminate in the offer of special size packages of products of comparable grade and quality to some, but not all, of its retail customers without offering to make such packaging available to all of its retail customers on proportionally equal terms, in violation of 15 U.S.C.A. § 1. - 128.
+As a direct and proximate result of the unlawful conduct of Clorox, Woodman's is threatened with injury in its business and property in that it will be forced to discontinue the sale of large product packs its customers have come to expect to find in its stores, and will have no option but to offer, instead, smaller packs of those same products, at significantly higher unit prices than its customers are accustomed to paying.

-- 90. That, unless restrained, Clorox and Clorox Sales will continue to deprive Woodman's of:

-(1) access to the special promotional service of large packs of items that it offers to Woodman's competitors, and (2) the lower unit prices Clorox makes available to large pack purchasers, which will, in turn, force Woodman's to charge higher unit prices for products of the same grade and quality that its competitors will be able to offer to its customers, to the competitive disadvantage and harm of Woodman's. - 91.
-That unless Clorox and Clorox Sales are restrained, Woodman's is threatened with the loss of its customers to Sam's Club and Costco, and the resultant loss of sales because their customers will be able to buy Clorox products at lower unit costs at the stores of these competitors than will be available at Woodman's stores. - 92.
-That unless Clorox and Clorox Sales are restrained, Woodman's is threatened with the loss of sales of other products not purchased from Clorox to those customers who make the decision to shop at Sam's Club and Costco. - 93.
-Woodman's is entitled to injunctive relief against such behavior under 15 U.S.C.A. § 26. - 94.
+- 129. That, unless restrained, Clorox will continue to deprive Woodman's of: (1) access to the special promotional service of large packs of items that it offers to Woodman's competitors, and (2) the lower unit prices Clorox makes available to large pack purchasers, which will, in turn, force Woodman's to charge higher unit prices for products of the same grade and quality that its competitors will be able to offer to its customers, to the competitive disadvantage and harm of Woodman's. - 130.
+That unless Clorox is restrained, Woodman's is threatened with the loss of its customers to Sam's Club and Costco, and the resultant loss of sales because its customers will be able to buy Clorox products at lower unit costs at the stores of these competitors than will be available at Woodman's stores. - 131.
+That unless Clorox is restrained, Woodman's is threatened with the loss of sales of other products not purchased from Clorox to those customers who make the decision to shop at Sam's Club and Costco. - 132.
+Woodman's is entitled to injunctive relief against such behavior under 15 U.S.C.A. § 26. - 133.
 Woodman's reserves the right to seek supplemental relief for any damages it may sustain following an affirmative ruling on this request for injunctive relief.